So Easy (To Fall in Love)

-"So Easy (To Fall in Love)" is a song by English singer-songwriter Olivia Dean, released on 26 September 2025 as the fourth single from her second studio album The Art of Loving, which was released on the same day.
+"So Easy (To Fall in Love)" is a song by English singer-songwriter Olivia Dean, released on 26 September 2025 as the fourth single from her second studio album, The Art of Loving, which was released on the same day.
 It was produced by Zach Nahome, John Ryan and Julian Bunetta, with Amy Allen and Max Wolfgang serving as additional and vocal producers respectively.
-It reached number five on the UK Singles Chart and has been certified silver by the British Phonographic Industry (BPI).
+It reached number two on the UK Singles Chart and has been certified platinum by the British Phonographic Industry.
+It also peaked at number five on the Billboard Hot 100, becoming her second song to peak in the top 5 in the United States.

 Background

 In an interview with Elle, Olivia Dean said of the song:

 I've had songs in the past that I've specifically written to uplift other women.
 Men, of course, can take what they want to take from it, music is for everybody, but I'm such a strong feminist, and I can't help but let that seep into my music.
 I've had friends go on first dates and be so caught up in worrying if the other person will like them and thinking about what they can be to slot into this person's life without actually stopping to think, "Hang on a minute.
-Maybe this date is me just checking if I like them," rather than putting all the emphasis on them liking you.
+Maybe this date is me just checking if I like them", rather than putting all the emphasis on them liking you.
 I just wanted to say, "You'd be really easy to fall in love with.
-Anyone will be lucky to have you in their life."
+Anyone will be lucky to have you in their life".
 And it's easy to forget that sometimes.
 So I think this song is just a pat on the back when you're going out the door on your first date.

 Composition and lyrics

 "So Easy (To Fall in Love)" is a bossa nova and jazz pop song, with an instrumental composed of drums, piano and trumpet.
-Music critics have compared the style to that of The Supremes, and "Carpenters-style MOR pop that would once have been considered entirely beyond the pale."
+Music critics have compared the style to that of The Supremes, and "Carpenters-style MOR pop that would once have been considered entirely beyond the pale".
 It finds Olivia Dean in a confident mood and using flirting and persuasion to address her lover, as she expresses her excitement of entering a new relationship.
 She proclaims herself to be "the perfect mix of Saturday night and the rest of your life".
+The song is written in the key of E-flat major with a time signature of and a tempo of 70 beats per minute.

+Music video

+On 26 September 2025, the official music video, directed by Jake Erland, was published alongside the single on the singer's YouTube channel, on the same day as the release of the album.